Stent Procedure in Mobile, AL

 As previously mentioned, stents are often used to treat heart conditions.
-In some cases, they may even be performed shortly after the patient has suffered a heart attack or stroke.
+In some cases, they may even be performed shortly after the patient has had a heart attack or stroke.

 These helpful little devices can also be used in other areas of the body, like the:

 - Ureters: A stent may be placed in one of the ureters to help urine travel from the kidneys to the bladder.
-This can be especially useful if the patient suffers from frequent kidney stones.
+This can be especially useful if the patient experiences frequent kidney stones.

 - Bile ducts: The bile ducts allow bile to pass between the digestive organs like the liver and gallbladder.
 This bile is what gives our bodies the ability to process fats and other waste products.

 - Bronchi: The airways of your lungs are known as bronchi, which when restricted, can lead to a wide variety of respiratory problems.